anitaposch/learn-bitcoin/manuscript/700-Invest-in-Bitcoin.md

 Exchange sources: https://kycnot.me/, https://github.com/cointastical/P2P-Trading-Exchanges/, https://bitcoiner.guide/nokyconly/

 ## Costs for Buying Bitcoin
 When you buy cryptocurrencies you have to pay fees for the service provider, just like when you exchange to a foreign currency when you travel to a different country.
 The price at which you exchange is determined by the service provider (see Chapter Bitcoin price).
 Usually, this is the market price plus a surcharge for the service.
 Since each exchange has its own bitcoin price and different fee structures, there are big differences in the trading costs between them.
-You can save money when you compare the trading fees while choosing a specific platform.
+You can save money by comparing the trading fees when choosing a specific platform.

 There are three points that determine the costs for buying bitcoin, each service provider has its own:
 * Bitcoin market price